Walookado/CMPS375LEDCube/Cube Simulation v1.0/README.txt

 Simulation Text Format Warning:
 	- If there are comments on the same line as a pattern, that pattern will be ignored
-	- Simulation will either crash or fail to run if there are spaces on any line before a pattern or
+	- Simulation will either crash or fail to run if there are spaces on any line before a pattern or comment
-	- comment
-		- So to ensure there are no unwanted white space padding to the left of patterns and
-		- comments do a simple
-		- find and replace where you find (    B) and replace with (B) or (    /) with (/).
+		- So to ensure there are no unwanted white space padding to the left of patterns and comments do a simple find and replace where you find (    B) and replace with (B) or (    /) with (/).
-		- Basically just highlight all the empty white space and the first symbol of a line and
-		- replace it with just that symbol
-		- and there will be no more bad white space.
+		  Basically just highlight all the empty white space and the first symbol of a line and replace it with just that symbol and there will be no more bad white space.

-Controls:
-	- W, S to move the cube closer or further
-	- Arrow keys to rotate the cube